gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 of my boots on the steps.

 Fifty steps, then thirty, then ten.
 I stop one stair below the top.
-The wall in front of me is solid rock---
+The wall in front of me is solid rock—

----and then suddenly it's a simple empty rectangle between before and after.
+—and then suddenly it's a simple empty rectangle between before and after.
-Stairs identical to the ones I just climbed lead down into the Tombs---the actual Tombs---on the other side.
+Stairs identical to the ones I just climbed lead down into the Tombs—the actual Tombs—on the other side.
 The bonescuttle is waiting for me.
 I swallow and go looking for it.

 </section>